 - After the restart, you can find the newly installed certificate in the Configuration > Certificates section.
 Simply click on the gear icon (upper right corner) and select View Certificate.
 The new page will display the SSL Certificate status.

-- For Zimbra version older than 8.7, log in as root; otherwise, log in as Zimbra user.
-Use the commands below to change between root and zimbra user:
+- For Zimbra version older than 8.7, log in as root; otherwise, log in as a Zimbra user.
+Use the commands below to change between root and Zimbra user:

 su – zimbra(root > zimbra user)

 - Locate and open the zmcertmgr tool: /opt/zimbra/bin/zmcertmgr